Kirkpatrick's Four Level Evaluation Model

 Motivation, Learning, and Performance are largely soft measurements; however, decision-makers who approve such learning processes prefer results (returns or impacts).
-Jack Phillips (1996), who probably knows Kirkpatrick's four levels better than anyone, writes that the value of information becomes greater as we go from motivation to results.
+Jack Phillips (1996), who probably knows Kirkpatrick's four levels better than anyone else does, writes that the value of information becomes greater as we go from motivation to results.

 That does not mean the other three levels are useless, indeed, their benefits are being able to locate problems within the learning package:

 - The motivation evaluation informs you how relevant the learning process is to the learners (it measures how well the learning analysis processes worked).
-You may have all the other levels correct, but if they do not see a purpose for learning and performing, then they probably won't do it.
+You may have all the other levels correct, but if the learners do not see a purpose for learning and performing, then they probably won't perform it.

 - The Learning evaluation informs you to the degree of relevance that the learning process worked to transfer the new skills to the learners (it measures how well the design and development processes worked).